Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 How To Polish Your On-Air Delivery

-This voice training book has been written for broadcasters and covers basics (like how to breathe correctly) and the importance of a healthy lifestyle.
-It also shows how to improve resonance, articulation and intonation, and sound more warm, natural and conversational.
-There’s a separate chapter on how to deal with stress when being on air.
-Most chapters include practical exercises and tips (like how to warm up your voice before speaking).
-Read this book
+This training book has been written for broadcasters.
+Apart from basics, like how to breathe correctly, it covers how to improve resonance, articulation and intonation, and sound more warm, natural and conversational.
+There’s a separate chapter on how to deal with stress when being on the air.
+Most chapters include practical exercises and useful tips, such as how to warm up your voice before speaking.
+Read this radio book

 Creating Powerful Radio